Since 1985, the Rush Alzheimer’s Disease Center (RADC) has

 cognitive disorders.
 Family members often take the initiative to arrange for an evaluation.

 neurologists, neuropsychologists and advanced practice nurses.
 They do not

 offer primary care, but they do encourage close communication with your primary

 care provider.
-Referrals are not needed from your primary care provider,
+Referrals are needed from your provider

 maintenance organization) or other insurance plan.

 The Memory Clinic staff work closely with families to guide them in their

 decisions about the care of a loved one with dementia, including decisions